Managing Covid-19 Policy

 Responding to a person displaying symptoms of COVID-19

-If a child is suspected of displaying coronavirus symptoms whilst attending the nursery, they should be collected as soon as possible and isolate at home in line with NHS guidance.
+If a child is suspected of displaying coronavirus symptoms whilst attending the nursery, they should be collected as soon as possible, ideally within 15 to 30 minutes and isolate at home in line with NHS guidance.
 The child must be tested before they return in line with the government systems of controls.
 They should then isolate for the recommended time frame.

 Whilst waiting to be collected, they will be isolated from others in a designated area.
 An employee will stay with them and will wear PPE.